osiris-code/osiris/docs/hidden/reference/Electro-Magnetic_Field_Boundaries.md

 x_dim} specifies the boundary condition in the i direction for the lower (k=1) or upper (k=2) boundary.
 The following are valid values for type:

-- "axial" - Axial boundary condition for 2D cylindrical coordinates
+- *"axial"* - Axial boundary condition for 2D cylindrical coordinates
-- "lindmann" - Lindmann open space boundary conditions
+- *"lindman"* - Lindmann open space boundary conditions
-- "vpml" or "open" - Perfectly matched layers as absorbing boundary conditions (Vay's hybrid algorithm
+- *"vpml"* or "open" - Perfectly matched layers as absorbing boundary conditions (Vay's hybrid algorithm
-- "conducting" or "pec" - Conducting (perfect electric conductor) boundary conditions
+- *"conducting"/"pec"* - Conducting (perfect electric conductor)
+  boundary conditions
-- "reflecting" or "pmc" - Reflecting (perfect magnetic conductor) boundary conditions
+- *"reflecting"/"pmc"* - Reflecting (perfect magnetic conductor)
+  boundary conditions

 If periodic boundaries or a moving window has been specified for a given